evengx/suricata/doc/userguide/setting-up-ipsinline-for-windows.rst

   suricata -c suricata.yaml --windivert-forward [filter string]

+The filter is automatically stopped and normal traffic resumes when Suricata is stopped.

 A quick start is to examine all traffic, in which case you can use the following
 command: